 Eric Butler, Erik Andersen, Adam M. Smith, Sumit Gulwani, Zoran Popović, Automatic Game Progression Design through Analysis of Solution Features, To Appear in Proceedings of the 2015 annual conference on Human factors in computing systems (CHI 2015), 2015. [pdf]

-Eric Butler, Adam M. Smith, Yun-En Liu, Zoran Popović, A Mixed-Initiative Tool for Designing Level Progressions in Games, To Appear in Proceedings of the ACM Symposium on User Interface Software and Technology 2013 (UIST 2013), 2013. [pdf] [online video] [raw video] [source code]
+Eric Butler, Adam M. Smith, Yun-En Liu, Zoran Popović, A Mixed-Initiative Tool for Designing Level Progressions in Games, In Proceedings of the ACM Symposium on User Interface Software and Technology 2013 (UIST 2013), 2013. [pdf] [online video] [raw video] [source code]

 Yun-En Liu, Travis Mandel, Eric Butler, Erik Andersen, Eleanor O’Rourke, Emma Brunskill, Zoran Popović,